NicTanghe/leptos_ironing/README.md

 ## pointy things

-Its an attemt to get the nested navlinks to work with an sql table.
+THis gets the data from an api and uses it to create nested navlinks.